Learn about our ESDL Family

 Kelly Cheung, 2020 (Thesis in Political Philosophy, Policy & Law program)

-Kayla Pelletz, 2021 (and Lab Manager): currently Master’s student, Boston College School of Education
+Kayla Pelletz, 2021 (and Lab Manager): currently a Master’s student, Boston College School of Education

 Madeline Brence, 2022 (and Lab Manager): currently a PhD student, University of Virginia